Fed takes emergency steps to slash rates and ease bank rules

 Earlier Sunday, Treasury Secretary Steven Mnuchin said that both the central bank and the federal government have tools at their disposal to support the economy.

 Mnuchin also said he did not think the economy is yet in recession.
-Most economists, however, believe a recession is already here, or will be soon..
-JPMorgan Chase predicts the economy will shrink 2% in the current quarter and 3% in the April-June quarter.
+Many leading economists, though, have said they believe a recession has either already arrived or will soon.
+JPMorgan Chase predicts the economy will shrink at a 2% annual rate in the current quarter and 3% in the April-June quarter.

 “I don’t think so,” Mnuchin said, when asked if the U.S. is in recession.
 “The real issue is what economic tools are we going to use to make sure we get through this.”